Home / Clergy Wellbeing / Diocesan support of clergy well-being

 Preparing for Retirement.
 This three day residential is available to all licensed clergy over 58 years (and spouses) to help them consider a wide range of aspects of retirement.
 The residential considers physical, spiritual and psychological wellbeing in preparing for, and into retirement, as well as practical issues such as finance and housing.
 The residential always has a recently retired member of the clergy and a doctor as members of the core staff, and is attended by representatives of the Pensions Department and Ecclesiastical Financial Services.
 Clergy may sign up for the residential at any point after the age of 58 (ten years from the official retirement age) but may return for a ‘second go’ closer to retirement if this is helpful.

-There are also a wide range of formal, less formal and informal networks in operation across the diocese (and beyond), which act as support and encouragement for clergy.
+There are also a wide range of formal, less formal and informal networks in operation across the Diocese (and beyond), which act as support and encouragement for clergy.
 These include church-tradition networks, cell groups and organisations such as Sion College.

-This area of support is a work in progress as the Diocese develops appropriate care and support for retired clergy (both active and inactive / less active).
 A list of current resources, including pensions and housing information, is available online here.

 A major factor which can affect clergy wellbeing can be issues of conflict.
 Avoiding conflicted situations or dealing with conflict inappropriately or ineffectually can lead to a host of related challenges ranging from loss of confidence, bullying and poor performance through to ill health.
 As a diocese we have put a high premium on conflict resilience training.